All Episodes

 And I think that's the most important thing.

-I think today people are not uh sure of what they want to do or what they want to feel like.
+I think today people are not sure of what they want to do or what they want to feel like.

 And you have to pay the price if you want to do that.

-Like I've never felt like I'm the most talented radio or TV guy, but I think I work harder than anybody, And I do all my work behind the scenes.
+Like, I've never felt like I'm the most talented radio or TV guy, but I think I work harder than anybody.

-I mean, when it comes showtime, well, that's the easy part of what I do to be honest.
+I mean, when it comes showtime, well, that's the easy part of what I do, to be honest.

 I tell kids, you know, you can't make hundreds in your classroom and not study.

-You gotta go to the library, you have to study.
+You've got to go to the library, you have to study.

 You have to sacrifice.